gatsbyjs/gatsby/docs/blog/2018-04-27-building-eviction-free-nyc-with-gatsbyjs-and-contentful/index.md

 On March 29th, we launched [Eviction Free NYC](http://www.evictionfreenyc.org/) with the [Right to Counsel Coalition](https://www.righttocounselnyc.org/) as part of a campaign to educate tenants living in affordable housing on their legal rights and how to navigate the daunting process of receiving an eviction notice.

-In order to build this new resource we applied a [human-centered design process](https://medium.com/@JustFixNYC/co-designing-eviction-free-nyc-b54570c69153) followed by specialized technical scoping in order to determine what was best for our users and build something for this unique context. **That process led us to using GatsbyJS, Contentful, and Netlify!** Below, we've written up how we mapped design to dev, approached different stakeholders, and utilized Gatsby's great flexibility & plugin library.
+In order to build this new resource we applied a [human-centered design process](https://medium.com/@JustFixNYC/co-designing-eviction-free-nyc-b54570c69153) followed by specialized technical scoping in order to determine what was best for our users and build something for this unique context. **That process led us to using Gatsby, Contentful, and Netlify!** Below, we've written up how we mapped design to dev, approached different stakeholders, and utilized Gatsby's great flexibility & plugin library.

 #### **Mapping Design Considerations to Technical Scoping**